Let’s say you are a project manager — and you notice the communication tool your team uses is outdated and difficult.

 However, we can divide and combine them into 7 key elements that should exist in every business case, namely:

-Let’s dive further into them and see what you should look into when writing each of these elements in your business case.
+Let’s dive further into these elements and see what you should look into when including them in your business case.

-You could view the executive summary as a retelling of the essence of the business case.
+The executive summary is like a retelling of the essence of the business case.
 It gathers all the most important information from the rest of the document in one place.

 An executive summary should start with an introduction and answer the following questions: